- Private residential tenancies

 This ground applies if you want your tenant to move out of the property so that you or your joint landlord can move in.

-Evidence could include an affidavit (a written statement, signed under oath in the presence of a Notary Public or a Justice of the Peace, that can be used as evidence in a court) saying this is what you are going to do.
+Evidence could include an affidavit (a written statement, signed under oath in the presence of a Notary Public or a Justice of the Peace, that can be used as evidence at the Tribunal) saying this is what you are going to do.

 5. Landlord intends to use the let property for non-residential purpose

 This ground applies if you want the tenant to move out so you can use the property for something other than a home.

 Evidence could include planning permission that will let you use the property for a different purpose.

 This ground applies if the property is held to be available for someone who has a religious job (like a priest, nun, monk, imam, lay missionary, minister, rabbi or something similar).